marijnh/Eloquent-JavaScript/06_object.md

 {{index "filter method"}}

-Deleting an element from an array, in `delete`, is slightly awkward, but you can use `filter` to create a new array without the value.
+Deleting an element from an array, in `delete`, is less straightforward, but you can use `filter` to create a new array without the value.
 Don't forget to overwrite the property holding the members with the newly filtered version of the array.

 {{index "for/of loop", "iterable interface"}}